Scattered clouds, 1 °C / 33.8 °F

 Not all town government committees are broadcast or streamed, and occasionally there are technical difficulties which will preclude live broadcast of a meeting.
 Government meetings are broadcast utilizing local youth attending Exeter and surrounding schools who are paid a nominal amount.
 If you are interested in joining the EXTV crew, you may call 773-6118 and speak with our IT Coordinator Andy Swanson or contact him by email at aswanson [at] exeternh [dot] gov.

 The Education Channel in Exeter is Channel 13.
 The channel is operated by SAU16.
 Education programming and Exeter High School sports are featured on the channel.
 Channel 13 is currently seen in all the SAU16 Towns which includes Brentwood, Stratham, East Kingston, Kensington, and Newfields.
 Doug York coordinates Channel 13 and may be reached at dyork [at] sau16 [dot] org.

-Public Access (Community Access Television) in Exeter is seen on Channel 98.
-Community Access television is a venue for broadcasting local origination programming.
-Exeter sponsored organizations can also put their events and meeting information on channel 98's bulletin board (subject to rules and regulations of access 98).
-A full set of guidelines for producing programming for channel 98 and submitting material for the access 98 bulletin board is on this website.
+Public Access television in Exeter is seen on Channel 98.
+It is a venue for broadcasting local programming.
+Exeter-sponsored organizations can put their events and meeting information on channel 98's bulletin board (subject to rules and regulations of Access 98).
+A full set of guidelines for producing programming for channel 98 and submitting material for the Access 98 bulletin board is on this website.

 Franchise fees received through the Town of Exeter cable television contract with Comcast pay for Exeter costs associated with channels 13 (Exeter), 22, and 98.